 Investigator; Howard Hughes Medical Institute; James B. Duke Professor of Medicine Professor of Biochemistry and Chemistry

 Dr. Robert Lefkowitz is the President of the Physician Scientist Support Foundation.
 He previously served the USPHS at the National Institute of Health in the 1960s, where he was first introduced to the roles and responsibilities of a physician-scientist.
 In his years as a physician-scientist, he came to recognize the importance and unique contributions that physician-scientists can make to advance the understanding and treatment of human illnesses, eventually prompting him to encourage others to become physician-scientists as well.
 Bob holds an M.D. from Columbia University.

-Vice President of PSSF
+Brian Kobilka, Vice President

 Professor of Molecular and Cellular Physiology; Hélène Irwin Fagan Chair in Cardiology; Stanford University School of Medicine

 Dr. Brian K. Kobilka focuses on researching the structure and mechanism of action of G protein-coupled receptors.
 Brian holds Bachelor of Science degrees in Biology and Chemistry from the University of Minnesota, Duluth and holds an M.D. from Yale University School of Medicine.

 Investigator; Howard Hughes Medical Institute; Frederick G. L. Huetwell Professor of Pediatrics (Neurology); Professor of Genetics